 Judith W. O’Connell (Elected October 2012) – has more than 23 years of financial services experience.
 She is a co-founder of Champlain Investment Partners and has primary responsibility for the firm's day-to-day operations, client service and business development.
 Prior to joining Champlain, she was a Senior Vice President at NL Capital Management, Inc. where she directed client service, marketing and operations for the firm's institutional business.
 Before this, she was the Director of Mutual Funds/Intermediary Markets at Dresdner RCM Capital Management in San Francisco, California, where she had overall responsibility for business management, operations, marketing, sales and product development functions for the mutual funds.
 Early in her career, she held management positions within investment operations, compliance and treasury at The Boston Company.
 Judy graduated from the University of Massachusetts-Amherst with a Bachelor of Science in Finance.
-She is also a Board member at Portsmouth Abbey School.
 She currently resides in Stowe with her husband Emmett.

 Kenneth Palm (Elected October 2013) – is currently practicing at, and serving as owner of, Colchester Dental Group & Aesthetic Center.
 Ken received both his B.S. and DDS at Howard University in Washington, D.C.
 He opened his first dental practice in 1984 in Wheaton, Maryland.
 In 1995, he moved with his family to Vermont and was a staff dentist and dental director with Kaiser/Community Health Plan of Vermont.
 He left Kaiser Health Plan and accepted a position as dental director with the State of Vermont Department of Corrections.
 Ken has two children and three grandchildren.
 He currently resides in Williston with his wife Phyllis.